flowground/amazonaws-com-appsync-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateApiKey
-### Creates a unique key that you can distribute to clients who are executing your API.
+> Creates a unique key that you can distribute to clients who are executing your API.<br/>

 #### Input Parameters
 * `apiId` - _required_